Nirav0702/Bulk-Mailing-System/README.md

 ## Appreciation
 ---------------------------------------------------------------------------

-The project would not have been possible without contributions from [Aditya Goyal](https://github.com/adigo12), [Nirav Jayesh Parmar](https://github.com/Nirav0702).
+The project would not have been possible without contributions from [Aditya Goyal](https://github.com/adigo12), [Anwesan De](https://github.com/19-ade).
 Made with love,  in Python .